pmmfs/capstone-project/README.md

     a) Can a model accurately predict future total cases/deaths based on feature variables?
     b) Which feature variables contribute the most to the model?

+## Analysis
 See "Presentation.pptx" for descriptions of the data exploration and analysis.

+To view the code used to find correlations between feature and target variables, and to create an unsupML model, visit the [analysis_correlations_unsupML directory](analysis_correlations_unsupML).
+Jupyter notebooks are numbered from 1 to 11, which follows the progression of the analysis.
+Except for files containing raw data (see "Resources" below), the CSV files in the folder are intermediate files necessary for the progression of the analysis.
+Image files are byproducts of the notebooks and were used in "Presentation.pptx".

 ## Database
 Data was stored in a SQLite database ([covid_db.db](regulation/Resources/covid_db.db)) to be queried for input into machine learning models.
 Figure 1 shows an entity relationship diagram (ERD) of the database.